SilkRose/Pony/stories/script-kitty/script-kitty-bloopers.md

 Gummy, the inanimate plush gator thought to himself, *What is law?
 Is it nothing more that moral judgments contrived into white and back.
 And what is law but a constant reminder that we're all only one bad mistake away from a life behind bars?
 And what of the poor gator plush?
 Not subject to these laws but still finds himself with weapons drawn on him.*

+## `robots.txt Disallow: /classroom`

+Sweetie Belle entered the classroom riding atop a robot pony resembling herself.
+She smiled at her classmates as they ooh'd and aww'd.

+Her teacher Cheerilee saw this and simply commented, "Sweetie Belle, no robot ponies in the classroom."

+Sweetie frowned as she got off the robot.
+"Aww, okay."

+She made her way to her seat as the robot turned around and left the room.

 ## `cat opal &>/dev/null`

 Fluttershy finished taking a sip of her coffee and set her mug down.
 "Thank you Rarity for the extra keyboard.
 It really helps when I'm watching Opal."